huggingface/transformers/docs/source/add_new_model.md

 - [ ] Merged the pull request
 - [ ] (Optionally) added a notebook

+For exemplary purposes, we will call the model that we will add to 🤗 Transformers BrandNewBert.
-To begin with, you should start by getting a good understanding of the model.
+To begin with, you should start by getting a good understanding of BrandNewBert.

-### Theoretical aspects of *brand_new_bert*
+### Theoretical aspects of BrandNewBert

 #### Paper